LUCA-exe/ADS/README.md

 # ADS
-Archive of use-cases for technical discussions on algorithms and data science projects
+Archive of use-cases and function for data science projects